-The video for Solange’s new single ‘Cranes in The Sky’ was directed by Solange and her husband Alan Ferguson, with the aid of photographer Carlota Guerrero whose style permeates the wave of film inspiration this film student needed, and found while watching.
+The video for Solange’s new single ‘Cranes in The Sky’ was directed by Solange and her husband Alan Ferguson, with the aid of photographer Carlota Guerrero whose style permeates a wavy film inspiration this film student needed, and found while watching.

-Master P also narrates the album with no prompts or hints regarding his own public status, like he and Solange are two homies who appreciate a common understanding; like when he gets deep on a level that addresses how black people don’t get rehab, “We have to rehab ourselves”, he says.
+Master P narrates the album with no prompts regarding his own public status, it’s like he and Solange are simply homies who have a common understanding – like when he addresses how black people don’t get rehab… “We have to rehab ourselves”, he says.

 Solange has said the album is a “confessional autobiography and meditation on being black in America” and that “she doesn’t believe that protest is just marching in the street but that protest can be creation.”

 This is an album for those who can sense a bubbling for positive change happening beyond newsfeeds worldwide.
 It is a gem that can be found in ear buds all over the world.

 It is proof that people of colour are talking and getting together to inspire and create.
 It is proof that people of colour are over it – the white washing of everything.

 Artists, musicians, clothing designers, web designers and more and more are crying out for progressed inclusiveness, less bigotry in the world and workplace, runways and fashion houses.

 This album is for people looking and working forward to a time when mainstream audiences can experience real culture without it being ‘niche’ first.
 Everyone is doing their part and this album has hit one out of the park on the side of beauty and social justice.

 This is an album for those who know that if these kinds of projects dripping in beauty and black and coloured creativeness continue to be ignored — then there may just be a war instead of a revolution.